Sarahalrashidi/Natural-Language-Processing-and-Unsupervised-Learning-Project/README.md

-Classification of Arabic Articles
+# Natural Language Processing and Categorizing Arabic articles

-Introduction:
+## Introduction:
 The goal of this project is to use Natural Language Processing and Unsupervised Learning models to categorize them into sections.
 After refining aproach.
-In this project, we will analyze the articles and categorize them into groups such as political, economic, medical, technological, scientific and geographic articles.
+In this project, we will analyze the articles and categorize them into groups such as political, economic, medical, technological, scientific, sports and geographic articles.

-Data description:
+## Data description:
-dataset is provided by kaggle website, dataset contains titles and introductions which are arabic text and each artical has numeric unique index.
+dataset is provided by kaggle website, dataset contains titles and introductions that are arabic text and each artical has numeric unique index.

-Size of Data:
+## Size of Data:
-	•	Number of rows: 294,838 rows
+* Number of rows: 294,838 rows
-	•	Number of columns: 3 columns
+* Number of columns: 3 columns

-Tools:
+## Tools:

-Softwares:
+### Softwares:
-	•	Jupyter
+* Jupyter
-	•	Github
+* Github
-	•	Canva
+* Canva
-	•	Zoom
+* Zoom

-Languages & Library
+### Languages & Library
-	•	Python
+* Python
-	•	Pandas
+* Pandas
-	•	numpy
+* numpy
-	•	seaborn
+* seaborn
-	•	Sklearn
+* Sklearn

-Team Members
+## Team Members

-	•	Abeer Almdani
+* Abeer Almdani
-	•	Sarah Alrashidi
+* Sarah Alrashidi